codesprinters/CS-Constitution/CS-Constitution.md

 ### 3.4 Interpreting the Constitution & Governance

-As a Partner of the Organization, you may use your reasonable judgment to interpret this Constitution and any Governance within the Organization, including how these apply within a specific situation, and then act based on your interpretation.
+As a Staff Member of the Organization, you may use your reasonable judgment to interpret this Constitution and any Governance within the Organization, including how these apply within a specific situation, and then act based on your interpretation.
 You may also rely on an explicit interpretation given by the Secretary of any Circle that is affected by the Governance.
 However, in either case, the following additional terms apply:

 #### 3.4.1 Secretary Interpretation Trumps